ScientiaCapital/BTC-Arbitrage-Assessment/README.md

 1. Clone repository onto your personal machine.

-2. Open _Jupyter Lab_ or _Jupyter Notebook_ via _Anaconda Navigator_ and navigate to the directory in which the file `risk_return_analysis.ipynb` is present. _All relevant code for this repository will be executed via Jupyter Notebook and no output will be printed to the command line_.
+2. Open _Jupyter Lab_ or _Jupyter Notebook_ via _Anaconda Navigator_ and navigate to the directory in which the file `crypto_arbitrage.ipynb` is present. _All relevant code for this repository will be executed via Jupyter Notebook and no output will be printed to the command line_.
 Ensure that all relevant dependencies and _Python_ modules are installed (see __Technologies__ and __Installation Guide__ for more details) before attempting to execute code within _Jupyter Notebook_; otherwise, you will receive multiple interpreter errors!

 3. With the notebook open, start at the very first cell reading "__Crypto Arbitrage__" (a cell will be active when a rectangular border is surrounding the area in question).
 Run each cell in sequential order. _It is vital that all cells are ran in sequential order or your notebook will generate compiler errors_!.